-These free money tools, spreadsheets, videos, and calculators are designed to be used while reading or listening to Financial Freedom: A Proven Path to All the Money You Will Ever Need by Grant Sabatier.
+These free money tools and calculators are designed to be used while reading or listening to Financial Freedom: A Proven Path to All the Money You Will Ever Need by Grant Sabatier.
+These tools work on all devices.
+I recommend bookmarking these tools and using them regularly on your journey.

-Financial Freedom is available worldwide in Hardcover, ebook, and audiobook here.
+Financial Freedom is available worldwide in hardcover, paperback, ebook, and audiobook here.

 Financial Freedom Book Community